66 Plus One Leetcode Solution In Java Explained Step by Step

 newNumber[0] = 1;

-Time Complexity and Space Complexity
+Time and Space Complexity

-Why This Solution is Optimal
+Why This Solution Is Optimal

 Conclusion